tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Water Walk

-**Casting Time/Duration**: 10 minutes**/**1 hour
+**Casting Time/Duration:** 10 minutes**/**1 hour

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You or an ally can move on water as if it were solid ground.
+**Effect:** You or an ally can move on water as if it were solid ground.
 The target of this ritual can end its benefits as a free action.
 The target can immerse itself in water or swim underwater if desired without needing to end the ritual.

 ## Level 2 Rituals